-Working with Brands in 2018 – Everything You Need to Know + Free Pitch Guide
+Working with Brands on Sponsored Posts – Everything You Need to Know + Free Pitch Guide

 I don’t know about you, but I started this whole blogging thing so that I could live life on my own terms, spend more time with my babies, make a lot of money, and enjoy the sweeter things in life.

 Last night, I sat on our front porch with Tommy on my lap and Emma on the ground in front of me drawing on the driveway with pink chalk.
 We picked wildflowers and watched the sunset.
 I didn’t worry about waking up early for work, answering to a demanding boss, or struggling to pay the rent.

 For the first time in my life, I am happy with my job and comfortable with my income.

 How did I get here?

 A lot of different things contributed to my success and made this all possible.
 Over the past 12 months, I have worked hard to build a blogging business that allows me to work from home, pay my bills, and enjoy life with my two small babies.

 A fair amount of my income can be attributed to working with brands and businesses.
 Last month, I hit my first $500-day from my blog, and I explained the details of how that happened in this article.
 In summary, I make my money from creating and selling my own stuff and promoting and selling other people’s stuff.

 When I work with a brand, I’m making money from promoting and/or selling their stuff to my audience.

 It’s a great way to supplement your income, and pretty much anyone can do it.